 An Icebox pie is a Southern classic named for the icebox they were kept cool in.
 They are generally no bake pies that can be made without turning on the oven.

 This technically is an icebox pie because it needs to be kept refrigerated and is not baked.
 However, it does require some cooking as you start by cooking down some frozen strawberries.
-By cooking down the strawberries it concentrates the strawberry flavor.
+By cooking down the strawberries it concentrates the strawberry flavor just like when you’re making jam.

 How do you make a strawberry icebox pie